kyma-project/btp-manager/docs/user/03-10-preconfigured-secret.md

 # Preconfigured Credentials and Access

+When you create SAP BTP, Kyma runtime, all necessary resources for consuming SAP BTP services are created, and the basic cluster access is configured.

 ## Credentials

-On enabling SAP BTP, Kyma runtime, all necessary resources for consuming SAP BTP services are created, and the basic cluster access is configured.

-When you click on `Enable Kyma` in the SAP BTP cockpit, the following events happen in your subaccount:
+When you create a Kyma instance in the SAP BTP cockpit, the following events happen in your subaccount:
 1. An SAP Service Manager service instance with the `service-operator-access` plan is created.
 2. An SAP Service Manager service binding with access credentials for the SAP BTP Operator is created.
 3. The credentials from the service binding are passed on to the Kyma service instance in the creation process.
 4. The `sap-btp-manager` Secret is created and managed in the `kyma-system` namespace.

-When you create a Kyma cluster, the SAP BTP Operator module is installed by default together with:
+5. The SAP BTP Operator module is installed by default together with:
    * The `sap-btp-manager` Secret.
    * The `sap-btp-service-operator` Secret with the access credentials for the SAP BTP service operator.
-You can view the credentials.
+You can view the credentials in the `kyma-system` namespace.
-* The `sap-btp-operator-config` Config Map.
+   * The `sap-btp-operator-config` ConfigMap.

 > [!TIP]
-> In this scenario, the `sap-btp-service-operator` Secret is automatically generated when you enable Kyma runtime.
-If you want to create this Secret manually for a specific namespace, follow the instructions in [Create an SAP BTP Service Operator Secret](./tutorials/04-20-create-btp-service-operator-secret.md).
+> In this scenario, the `sap-btp-service-operator` Secret is automatically generated when you create Kyma runtime.
+To create this Secret manually for a specific namespace, see [Create an SAP BTP Service Operator Secret](./tutorials/04-20-create-btp-service-operator-secret.md).

 The `sap-btp-manager` Secret provides the following credentials:
 * **clientid**